Self-Hosted Operations

 4.1 API_KEY_SECRET rotation

-4. Re-hash all API keys with the new secret (rehash-api-keys.js).
-This step is irreversible.
+Step 4 — re-hash all API keys with the new secret (irreversible):

 4.2 VAULT_SIGNING_KEY rotation

-Vault signing key rotation is simpler because old signatures remain valid — they were signed at creation time and are not re-verified against the current key.
+Vault signing key rotation is simpler because historical signatures remain valid — each vault entry is signed at creation time and is not re-verified against the current key.
+For zero-downtime rotation, set VAULT_SIGNING_KEY_PREVIOUS so historical entries can still be verified by the running instance.

 5. Observability